 Ebonite nib units

-I’m providing ebonite nib units with all Shinobi, Prospector, and Breaker pens from now on (April 2020), or as long as I’m able to keep buying them.
+I’m providing ebonite nib units with all of my sculpted pens (Shinobi, Prospector, Breaker, and all faceted pens) from now on (April 2020), or as long as I’m able to keep buying them.

 Snicker.